brooklynttp/ttp-companion/transcripts/TRANSCRIPTION_GUIDE.md

 **Known recurring students** (names may appear across multiple transcripts):

 - **Anne** — There are actually two Annes in the group: Anne K and Anne P. Typically only one speaks in a given class, so just "Anne" is fine.
 If KK says "Anne K" or "Anne P," use the full distinction.
 Otherwise, default to "Anne."
-- Other recurring names include Sumit, Fran, Dale, Mimi, Adriana, Jose, Ryan, Suzanne, Neil, Esmeralda, James (these may appear in KK's pairing assignments or data shares).
+- Other recurring names include Sumit, Fran, Dale, Mimi, Adriana, Jose, Ryan, Suzanne, Neal, Ben, Grady, Kristin, Mary Ann, David, Jose (these may appear in KK's pairing assignments or data shares).

 ---